pjotrekk/lightning/blogpost/blogpost.md

 This one is a bit more complicated and uses more of Beam's features.
 At first it filters out the lightnings that did not strike the ground (they discharged in the sky) using the `Filter.by(predicate)` transform.

-Next it applies a timestamp to each records using `WithTimestamps.of` function.
-Then the streaming input gets windowed to 1 minute windows with `Window.into(FixedWindows.of(duration))`.
+Then the streaming input gets windowed to the given windows value (from `beam.window.size`) with `Window.into(FixedWindows.of(duration))`. `.withLateFirings(TEN_MINUTES)` will emit late records every ten minutes.
+Records that come after `ALLOWED_LATENESS` are discarded and there are no emissions for this window anymore.
+A quick reminder - timestamp has been attached to the input in readFromKafka' `.withCreateTime()`.

-The windows are evaluated in combine transform `Combine.globally(Count.<Document>combineFn()).withoutDefaults()`.
-It counts every element and return the sum.
+Windows are evaluated in combine transform `Combine.globally(Count.<Document>combineFn()).withoutDefaults()`.
+It counts every element for each window.
 Later the count value is mapped to Document with an information of the time window it counted the lightnings.
 It's done using ParDo.of(DoFn), which is another method of applying some transformation to the input, like MapElements.
 The class ParDo requires to inherit from DoFn and implement processElement method with `@ProcessElement` annotation.

-Then the document is written to another MongoDB Collection: strikes.
+Then the document is written to another MongoDB Collection: `strikes`.

 Like the Emulator this Bean is also executed asynchronously after its initialization via the `Executor` in `@PostConstruct` annotated method.

 ### Exposing the data via REST API

-To connect a Spring Boot application to the Mongo instance there are required few steps.
+Here is defined a `@Configuration` Bean that extends `AbstractMongoClientConfiguration`.
+Just override few methods, provide all the needed Environment parameters and voila!
+MongoDB has been integrated to the Lightning app.

 ```java
 @Configuration
 @EnableMongoRepositories